 The aftermath of Flotsam and Jetsam's destruction, as well as Ursula's.
 First when Ursula says, "Babies!
 My poor little poopsies!", you can see an eye and remnants of the eels, and after Ursula's been destroyed and the trident's sinking, the remnants of her are sinking to the bottom, even as the merpeople she's tricked into making a Deal with the Devil change back, and quite possibly showering them in it.

 Triton destroying the grotto and everything in it.
 He looks like a large, Satan-esque figure, and the whole scene resembles something from the bowels of Hell!

 The preceding argument is also pretty cringe-worthy.

-"So help me, Ariel, I will get through to you.
-And if this is the only way...so be it.
+"So help me, Ariel, I am going to get through to you.
+And if this is the only way... so be it."

 Listen to the scene without watching it, and it's even scarier.
 It sounds like a child begging her father not to beat her.